drewrwilson/drewrwilson.github.io/_posts/blog/2015-12-14-decemeber-2015-in-san-francisco.md

 <blockquote class="twitter-tweet tw-align-center" lang="en"><p lang="en" dir="ltr">Late for a video call like out of a some scifi movie from the 80s</p>&mdash; Drew (@drewSaysGoVeg) <a href="https://twitter.com/drewSaysGoVeg/status/676467744540241920">December 14, 2015</a></blockquote>

-I went inside the building where I was working for the day.
-I sat on a firm couch.
-I opened my laptop and I programmed computers.
+Then I went inside where I work, sat on a firm couch.
+I opened my laptop and programmed computers.
 I programmed computers that aren't in San Francisco&mdash;I don't actually know where these computers are located.
 They are in data center somewhere.
 Maybe Utah.
 Or maybe they're near Los Angeles.
 It's hard to know for sure.